augustofasano/Probit-PFMVB/AlzheimerTutorial.md

 Sampling from the exact unified skew-normal posterior
 ========================

-In order to have a benchmark to assess the quality of the approximations provided by the above methods, we consider also **i.i.d. samples from the exact unified skew-normal posterior** drawn via the algorithm by [Durante, 2019](https://doi.org/10.1093/biomet/asz034).
+In order to have a benchmark to assess the quality of the approximations provided by the above methods, we consider also **i.i.d. samples from the exact unified skew-normal posterior** drawn via the algorithm by [Durante (2019)](https://doi.org/10.1093/biomet/asz034).
 This can be done using the function `rSUNpost`.

 Also in this case, we monitor the **running time** of the sampler and the associated Monte-Carlo inference strategies.